phorton1/projects-ws2812bSwitchArray1/readme.md

-In this repository you can find the STL and Fusion 360 files for the 3D printed swtiches, along with the source code for the demostration program.
+In this repository you can find the STL and Fusion 360 files for the 3D printed swtiches, along with the source code for the demonstration program.
 Please see the readme files in the subdirectories for more information:

    [/stl - PRINTING THE SWITCHES](stl/readme.md)